-Laboratory Procedures for Water and Wastewater LEC 48-54
+Laboratory Procedures for Water and Wastewater LEC

 This course prepares students to safely perform laboratory tests and analyze and interpret test data relating to water/wastewater treatment plants.
 Topics include: Basic chemistry and related mathematical analyses involved in the operation of water/wastewater treatment plants; tests necessary to maintain process control of wastewater treatment plants and to monitor sewage and industrial wastes prior to disposal; and, proper methods for collecting and handling samples.
 Prerequisite: None.
-Recommended Preparation: MATH-090, WATR-090 or WATR-103, WATR-107, or WATR-120.
+Recommended Preparation: MATH-090 or MATH-090B, WATR-102 or WATR-103, WATR-107, or WATR-120.